Biographies Characteristics Analysis

 In the granaries of distant Ishim,

-In the golden Ust-Lamensky fields.
+In the golden Ust-Lamen fields.

-I heard the beating of a new life
+I heard the beating of new life

-There, on the "wild bank of the Irtysh" ....
+There, on the “wild shore of the Irtysh”...

-With Khanty in Silver Altynka
+With the Khanty in the silver Altynka

-I caught gapped sterlets,
+I caught gap-toothed sterlets

 I saw the work and courage of people.